skienzmatishun/rippreport/content/p/catalyst-skunk/index.md

   recency_score: 9.45237541324223
   category_score: 0
   rank: 10
+summary: A ruthless political machine orchestrated the mass firing of key county staff to secure total institutional control.
+Corporate filings and email trails expose a hidden web of shell companies tied directly to greedy insiders.
+Read our full investigation to see how this political syndicate hijacked county government for personal profit.
 ---
 County Commission place three has three candidates trying to run over the skunk of the County Commission, Tucker Dorsey.
 Democrat Heather Brown and Republicans Will McDaniel and Billy Joe Underwood.